MieChong11/OSProject/README.md

 ***Questions:***

-1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** User: codespace, Group: codespace
+1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)***
+User: codespace , Group: codespace

 2. Can you change the permission of the files to user codespace.
 You will need this to be able to commit and get points for this question. ***(2 mark)***
 ```bash
 //use sudo and chown